rl-institut/multi-vector-simulator/README.md

 - `display_output` (str): Sets the level of displayed logging messages.
 Options: "debug", "info", "warning", "error".
 Default: "info".
 - `lp_file_output` (bool): Specifies whether linear equation system generated is saved as lp file.
 Default: False.

+## Generate report

+To generate a report (only in browser for now), run the following command **after** a simulation
+ ran:

+`python mvs_report.py`

+the report should appear in your browser (at http://127.0.0.1:8050) as a Plotly Dash app.

 ## Contributing

 If you want to contribute to this project, please read [CONTRIBUTING.md](https://github.com/rl-institut/mvs_eland/blob/dev/CONTRIBUTING.md).
 For less experienced github users we propose a workflow [HERE](https://github.com/rl-institut/mvs_eland/wiki/Examplary-Workflow).